saezlab/pypath/CONTRIBUTING.md

   not straightforward, don't hesitate to ask for help.
 See a brief guidance
   below:
-  - For each core database, create a function in the `inputs` module that produces a similar output to existing functions for the same core database;
-    e.g. for the annotations database it should be a dict with UniProt IDs as keys and sets of tuples as values; name this function after the name of the resource and the name of the core database separated by underscore, e.g. for a resource called Cool New Resource, the function name should be `coolnew_annotations`.
+  - For each core database, create a function in the `inputs` module that produces an output similar to existing functions for the same core database; e.g. for the annotations database it should be a dict with UniProt IDs as keys and sets of tuples as values; name this function after the name of the resource and the name of the core database separated by underscore, e.g. for a resource called Cool New Resource, the function name should be `coolnew_annotations` (avoid including redundant words such as "resource" or "database")
   - `network`: Create an input definition in [`resources.data_formats`][12], make sure it is in the correct dataset dict
   - `annot`: Create a new resource specific class in [`core.annot`][13]